-From overwatering and underwatering to not giving your plant the right light conditions or pot to grow in, there are simple mistakes that many of us can fall into the trap of making.
+From overwatering and underwatering to not giving your plant the right light conditions or pot to grow in, there are simple mistakes that many of us easily make.

-If you believe you have a black thumb, you may just be making one of these ten common indoor plant mistakes.
-Avoid them and your houseplants will hopefully be thriving for years to come.
+If you're keen to improve your green thumb, but are not having success with your houseplants, you may be making one of these ten common mistakes.
+We've spoken to experts to find out how to avoid them and keep houseplants thriving for years to come.

 If you're a fan of decorating with plants, you'll want to make sure you keep your leafy friends looking their best.
 Avoiding these simple errors is a great place to start your houseplant care journey.